 Prioritisation of walking, including a signalised pedestrian crossing near the entrance to the development, providing a safer route to reach the local facilities on North Street, as well as the nearest bus stops.

-Low carbon design measures including the adoption of energy efficient design principles and the provision of photovoltaic panels delivering a reduction in carbon emissions by 20%.
+Low carbon design measures including the adoption of energy efficient design principles, the provision of photovoltaic panels and heat pumps (delivering a reduction in carbon emissions from residual energy demand of 42%, and a further 20% of emissions beyond the Part L baseline).

 No impact on existing air quality, and predicted concentrations within the development do not exceed Air Quality Standards.